-(i) During the grading time, contestants should sit near their work.
+(i) During the gradi ling time, contestants should sit near their work.
 Contestants should not frolic or run around.
-If behavior does not improve Grading after a warning, 5 points will be deducted.
-Before grading, please preparation cooperate patien tly w ith staff instructions. preparation (ii) During grading, contestants are required to stand in the specified position according to staff instructions and should not touch the work unless instructed. (i) Show the main operation path for the devices and Total number of confirm that green energy source and device labels devices (1 to 7) are displayed clearly. devices (ii) Contestants should sign to say they have received a score after grading. (i) Contestants should give a briefing on the operation Scientific principle of their device in the order of operation. (ii) Judges must be explained the effects and scientific concepts involved with each device. applications (iii) Contestants should sign to say they have received their score after grading.
+If behavior does not improve Canadian after a warning, 5 points will be deducted.
+Before grading, please Grading cooperate patiently with staff instructions. preparation (ii) During grading, s, contestants are required to stand in the specified position accordi ling to staff instructions and should not touch the work unless instructed ed. (i) Show the main operation path for the devices and Total number of confirm that green energy source and device labels devices (1 to 7) are displayed clearly. devices (ii) Contestants should sign to say they have received a score after grading. (i) Contestants should give a briefing on the operation Scientific of their device in the order of operation. principle applications (ii) Judges must be explained the effects and scientific concepts involved with each device. applications (iii) Contestants should sign to say they have received their score after grading.
 Criteria for (i) Contestants should make sure that their labels are Grading properly affixed. (ii) Green energy applications are allowed between device 1 and the specified device only.
 Green energy (iii) Contestants need to describe in detail, the source operation and process of green energy use before applications proceeding. (iv) Judges have the right to require the effects of green energy operation for scoring. (v) Contestants should sign to say they have received their score after grading.
-Smoothness (i) Contestants should introduce the operation and Sinooniness science concepts for their devices.
+Smoothness (i) Contestants should introduce the operation and science concepts for their devices.

-(ii) Main-line devices and branch devices are included in the score. (iii) If anything falls or needs to be manually operated during operation, contestants must wait for the judge's permission to intervene. (iv) There is only one opportunity to complete the task and the score must be multiplied by the number of devices. (v) Contestants should sign to say they have received their scores after grading.
-Specified Tasks (i) Contestants should be able to give judges an introduction to the operation of their devices. (ii) Teams start their device introduction from device 7 and complete one full cycle.
-1 (iii) There is only one opportunity to complete the task. (vi) Contestants should sign to say they have received their score after grading. (i) Describe the concept behind the design or theme Creativity (ii) This contest is graded by a number of judges: it Croutivity does not require a contestant's signature does not require a contestant s signature.
-Grade After the number of enrolled teams is confirmed, the criteria for grading Groups grading times will be announced on the official website one week before the Oroups competition, contest stants are responsible for being aware of this information.
+(ii) Main-line devices and branch devices are included in the score. (iii) If anything falls or needs to be manually operated during operation, contestants must wait for the judge's permission to intervene. (iv) There is only one opportunity to complete the task and the score must be multiplied by the number of devices. (v) Contestants should sign to say they have received their scores after grading. (i) Contestants should be able to give judges an introduction to the operation of their devices. (ii) Teams start their device introduction from device Specified Tasks 7 and complete one full cycle. (iii) There is only one opportunity to complete the task. (vi) Contestants should sign to say they have received their score after grading. (i) Describe the concept behind the design or theme.
+Creativity (ii) This contest is graded by a number of judges; it does not require a contestant's signature.
+Grade After the number of f enrolled teams is confirmed, the criteria for grading and Groups grading times will b be announced on the official website one week before the Этойра competition, contes stants are responsible for being aware of this information.